 On the other hand, if you buy food at the grocery store and make your own lunch, your midday meal would only cost about $3.
 (In fact, you could actually spend less than that for the whole day – and you can learn how in my $5 Food Challenge – but let’s go with a $3 lunch for this example).

 Spending just $3 on workday lunches adds up to $15 a week, or $60 a month – for a total cost of $720 a year.
 The difference between eating lunch out and packing your meal for a year is an astounding $1680.

-Lunch is just one example.
+Not eating out for lunch is just one example.
+I offer more tips for how to stop spending money on food at restaurants in my article, How To Stop Eating Out.
 I share all of my top tips for how to stop overspending on food on my Frugal Food page.